 This is the last photo I took of the outside of the house in January 2017.
 It had gone through some outside renovations over the years and not quite what it looked like when I was a child.

 This was my mother's recliner in the living room.
 It was her throne in what I had named the dragon's den.
-In this chair, she sat day after day, with a cigarette in her hand, lashing out at all of us, abusing us, telling me that I was fat, ugly, grotesque and other hurtful criticisms about how I looked.
+This is a more recent chair but she always had a recliner and it is in this chair, she sat day after day, with a cigarette in her hand, lashing out at all of us, abusing us, telling me that I was fat, ugly, grotesque and other hurtful criticisms about how I looked.
 It was all the time and you could not walk past her at all without something bad happening.
 Of course none of it was solicited.
 She couldn't control herself and had to say these things to make her feel better about herself, the situation, whatever it was in her mind.
 When I saw this chair for the last time, it was the only moment I cried.
 I cried almost happy tears because I knew I would never have to pass her in that throne ever again.